herbertli/Heuristics/final/README.md

 ## Authors:

-Botty McBotFace
+Botty McBotFace (Herbert and Aldo)

-Herbert and Aldo
+## Architecture:

+- React
+- Material-UI
+- HTML5 Canvas

 ## Building:

-Make sure you have either yarn or npm installed
+Make sure you have either `yarn` or `npm` installed

-Build the project using:
+Build the project using either:
-    * yarn build
+    * `yarn build`
-    * npm run build
+    * `npm run build`

-## Submitting to Dr. Ecco:
+## Deploying to Dr. Ecco:

-Setup:
+### 1. Setup:
-1. Change homepage in package.json to be the base url of the server
+1. Change the homepage in package.json to be the base url of the server
     * e.g. https://cims.nyu.edu/drecco2016/games/weighted_voronoi

+### 2a.
 If you have rsync:
-1. yarn submit
+1. Copy an Empty Template to root directory (it should be in the same directory as package.json)
+2. `yarn submit`
-2. Deploy!
+3. Deploy!

+### 2b.
 Or do it the normal way:
+1. Copy an Empty Template to root directory (it should be in the same directory as package.json)
-1. Drag contents of build/ folder (only the contents, not the folder itself) into an Empty Template
+2. Drag contents of build/ folder (only the contents, not the folder itself) into an Empty Template
-2. Make the following changes:
+3. Make the following changes:
-    * Make any changes to index.php
     * Change index.html to iframe.html
-3. Deploy!
+4. Deploy!

+Note that using this method of deployment, you will need to embed this game as an `<iframe>` on your webpage.

-## Details:
+## Implementation Details:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Make sure you have some understanding of React and HTML5 Canvas before continuing...

+Folder Structure:
+- public/
+   - images/ - Images used in Help pop-up
+   - index.html - Main page
+- src/
+   - App.js - Main entry point (look here first!!!)
+   - components/ - Various UI components

 ## Available Scripts